filecoin-project/filecoin-docs/governance/what-is-governance.md

 That said, there is no “right way” to govern a project.
 Some projects are governed better than others, but no two open source projects are governed in the same way.

-Each open-source project or community represents a distinct set of technologies, contributors, and/or mission and purpose.
+Each open source project or community represents a distinct set of technologies, contributors, and/or mission and purpose.
 As such, governance is often a complicated combination of people and technology working together to oversee collective interest.

 And, as these things slowly shift and change, so too does the governance of a system.